NiklasMarkert/Tron-Python/README.md

-# Tron
+# TRON

-The code implements the Tron game, which is based on the Tron Film. <br> To start the game, just run the main.py with Python.
+The code implements the TRON game, which is based on the TRON Film. <br> To start the game, just run the main.py with Python.